w3f/Grants-Program/applications/grantmaster.md

 For the actual implementation of the database the [Mongoose npm package](https://www.npmjs.com/package/mongoose) will be used.

 #### Data Synchronization Approach
-The data synchronization is designed to seamlessly update the applications and deliveries, making sure we're always working with the most current information.
+The data synchronization is designed to seamlessly update the applications (and deliveries, as part of a possible follow-up grant), making sure we're always working with the most current information.
 This process will be executed using a combination of a configurable crawler and GitHub Actions.

 **GitHub Actions**